-Normally a Masters degree with Merit or equivalent in History, or other relevant qualifications such as a doctorate in another subject.
-Please see the website for full details.
+Students applying to enter directly into the MPhil/PhD programme would normally be expected to have a Masters degree with Merit or equivalent in History, or other relevant qualifications such as a doctorate in another subject.

 Months of entry